sammsaski/DS5690_PaperReview/README.md

 # Critical Analysis

+One of the glaring oversights of the paper is that it primarily evaluates PI on LLaMA models, which uses RoPE.
+However, many popular models (like GPT-4, etc.) use different positional encodings.
+It's unclear how effective the proposed method would be for extending context window length in models that use other positional encoding techniques.

 # Impacts
 This work has huge implications for the future of AI.
 The authors show a computationally efficient way to drastically extend the context window size of transformers, namely the open-source LLaMA.
 The work itself is additionally open-source.
 To summarize, the authors have provided an efficient, open-source implementation for a state-of-the-art algorithm for extending the context window size for the LLaMA model.
 This has largely made available the technology to solve challenging problems such as conducting long conversations, summarizing long documents, or executing long-term planning, which were previously only achievable by large, well-funded institutions due to the computational complexity of training transformers.